lore-blog/lore-blog.github.io/_posts/2019-06-18-gone-are-the-days-of-one-and-done.md

 ---
 layout: post
-title: 'Gone are the days of one and done'
+title: "Gone are the days of one and done"
 author: kavita
 thumbnail: assets/images/articles/thumbs/gone-are-the-days.png
 featured: false